twilightscapes/pirateweb/static/content/pages/index.md

 ---
 Pirate is a <strong>Personal Web App (PWA)</strong>.

-Works anywhere - NO App Store needed.
+Works on any device - NO App Store needed.

 A new social media, Pirate is a decentralized network of other Pirate users &amp; you control the algorithm!